 “He’s a cirrhotic on warfarin.”

 As medical students, we are impressionable.
 We want our residents and attendings to think we are competent and, if we want to pursue their field, we want them to envision us as future colleagues.
-When presenting on rounds, we start to talk about how they talk because we want them to listen, and we want good reviews.
-We start to use that lingo with each other because we had all been using that with our residents and attendings the entire day.
+When presenting on rounds, we start to talk how they talk because we want them to listen, and we want good reviews.
+We start to use that lingo with each other because we've heard our residents and attendings using it the entire day.
 Suddenly, “Hey, are you going to see that 32-year-old man undergoing an appendectomy?” becomes “Hey are you going for that appy that just came in?”
-I’m not saying that we need to know every patient’s entire life story, but I don’t think we should refer to patients differently when they are out of the room or under anesthesia than when we talk to them face-to-face.
+I’m not saying that we need to know every patient’s entire life story, but I don’t think we should refer to patients who are out of the room or under anesthesia any differently than when we talk to them face-to-face.
 I would be shocked and furious if a clinician came into the room and asked, “So you’re the 25-year-old depressive on an SSRI, right?”
 And no one in their right mind would address anyone like that to their face.
-If that’s the case, why do we feel like it’s okay to do something like that behind their back?
-Or worse yet, in front of them under anesthesia?

 Have you observed this behavior in your practice?
 How did you handle it?
 Share your experiences below!

 Nick is a fourth-year medical student at Drexel University College of Medicine.
 He grew up in York, Pennsylvania before completing an undergrad at the University of Pittsburgh and an MPH at Thomas Jefferson University.
 He is going into Family Medicine with an interest in public health and working with underserved communities.